Cerebral angiography is a procedure that uses a special dye (contrast material) and x-rays to see how blood flows through the brain.

 - Damage to an artery or artery wall from the catheter, which can block blood flow and cause a stroke (rare)

-Tell your health care provider immediately if you have:
+Tell your provider right away if you have:

 - Numbness in your leg during or after the procedure